VIC.GOV.AU | Policy and Advisory Library

 To make a referral to a School Attendance Officer the principal needs to establish that:

-• the student has been absent from school on at least five full days in the previous 12 months and the parent has not provided a reasonable excuse for these absences
+• the student has been absent from school on at least five full days in the previous 12 months and the parent has not provided a reasonable explanation for these absences

 • measures to improve the student's attendance have been undertaken and been unsuccessful, or are inappropriate in the circumstances